James Van Der Beek Is Dancing Again In Raw Instagram Share

-James Van Der Beek has announced he is dancing again in a new Instagram share.
-The former Dawson’s Creek star and contestant of Dancing with the Stars Season 28 showed off his buff bod in a selfie taken in the home he shares with wife Kimberly and their five children.
-He revealed that he had returned to the practice of dance not exactly knowing why but just feeling like he had to in a raw series of statements in the caption of the post.
+James Van Der Beek announced he is dancing again in a new Instagram share.
+The former Dawson’s Creek star and contestant on Dancing with the Stars Season 28 showed off his buff bod in a selfie taken in the home he shares with wife Kimberly and their five children.
+In a raw series of statements in the image’s caption, he revealed that he had returned to dancing not exactly knowing why but just feeling like he had to.

 In the pic, James had a serious look on his face as he sat on the light-colored wood floor.
 He appeared shirtless and wore black pants and dance shoes.
-It seemed the actor had been quite active prior to taking the pic as his torso, face and hair were sweaty.
+It seemed the actor had been quite active prior to taking the pic as his torso, face, and hair were sweaty.

 He revealed he was in one of his children’s rooms and pushed their beds to one side so he could work on his technique.
 In the share, light-colored walls dominated the room.
-Twin darker wood dressers were seen in the reflection of the mirror with lots of accents atop them including a globe.
+Twin dark wood dressers were seen in the reflection of the mirror with lots of accents atop them, including a globe.
 One of the children’s beds could be seen to the left of the selfie.

 View this post on Instagram